-Kerala murder: Two women killed in suspected ‘human sacrifice’
+Kerala murder: Two women killed in suspected human sacrifice

 Warning: This article contains details some readers may find distressing.

-The gruesome case has made national headlines and rattled the people of Kerala - considered one of India's most progressive states.
+The gruesome case has made national headlines and shocked the people of Kerala - considered one of India's most progressive states.

 Police say the accused are Bhagaval Singh - an ayurvedic "healer" - his wife Laila, and Mohammed Shafi, an "occult practitioner" from Idukki district.